The Tastes of Home: Polish Cuisine in the New World

 Pierogi Fest: Vanessa Izokaitis & Sara Kubisz of Indianapolis, Indiana do the 'Hokey Pokey', Indiana, photo: Paul Warner / Getty Images

 There are 25 Polish restaurants registered in New York City, and they mostly serve traditional dishes – big portions of fatty foods.
 In 2017, a pierogi place called Pierogi Boys opened in Brooklyn.
 Its owners, Krzysztof Poluchowicz and Andrzej Kinczyk, skilfully transform the traditional dish and fight against stereotypes associated with Polish cuisine.
 They serve handmade pierogi with high-quality fillings, which is unique in and of itself.
 The modern design of the place and its location in DeKalb Market Hall increase Polish cuisine’s prestige and visibility.
 Cuisine is something unmistakably nostalgic for Polish immigrants:

 The 10 Best Restaurants in Warsaw

 Every week we make trips to Greenpoint to buy familiar sweets, Polish sausages, Hortex juice.
 There’s the humiliating feeling of having to ask everybody to repeat what they’ve just said.
 Two times, sometimes three or four.
 The first Christmas away from family – not as joyful as it should be.
 Learning, in the most literal and direct way, what being uprooted means.

-Translated by MW, Oct 2018.
-Originally written in Polish by Monika Kucia, in co-operation with Dr Daniel Kiper, The John Paul II Catholic University of Lublin.
+Originally written in Polish by Monika Kucia in coooperation with Dr Daniel Kiper of The John Paul II Catholic University of Lublin; translated by MW, Oct 2018

 traditional polish cuisine